HermanMartinus/bearblog/README.md

 ## Markdown
 All the post content is written in [markdown](https://herman.bearblog.dev/markdown-cheatsheet/).

-## Custom domains
-It is free to add custom domains.
-Learn more in the [wiki](https://github.com/HermanMartinus/bearblog/wiki/Custom-domains)

 ## Can Bear Blog be self-hosted?
 Bear Blog has been built as a platform and not as an indiviual blog system.
 It is more like Medium than Jekyll.
 Due to this it currently isn't possible to self-host Bear Blog as an individual blog.